Flora of Pakistan: Northern highlands and valleys

 Pakistan has conifer forests in most of the northern and north-western highlands.
 These occur from 1,000 to 4,000 m altitudes.
 Swat, Upper Dir, Lower Dir, Malakand, Mansehra and Abbottabad districts of Khyber Pakhtunkhwa (formerly North-West Frontier Province) are the main areas covered with coniferous forests.
-Pindrow fir (Abies pindrow) and Morinda spruce (Picea smithiana) occupy the highest altitudes, deodar (Cedrus deodara) and blue pine (Pinus wallichiana), the intermediate heights, and chir pine (Pinus roxburghii), occupy the lower areas.
+Pindrow fir (Abies pindrow) and Morinda spruce (Picea smithiana) occupy the highest altitudes, deodar (Cedrus deodara) and blue pine (Pinus wallichiana), the intermediate heights, and chir pine (Pinus roxburghii), occupy the lower areas with meadows of orchids, rose and jasmine scattered in the valleys.

 Eastern plains and deserts

 In most of Punjab and Sindh, the Indus plains have many fluvial landforms that support various natural biomes including tropical and subtropical dry and moist broadleaf forestry as well as tropical and xeric shrublands (deserts of Thal in Punjab, Tharparkar in Sindh) and kair (Capparis aphylla) which provide firewood.
 The riparian woodlands grow in narrow belts along the banks of River Indus and its tributaries.
-Main tree varieties are of sheesham and babul and main shrub varieties are reed beds and tamarisk (Tamarax dioica) bushes.
+The main tree species include sheesham and babul, while the dominant shrubs are reed beds and tamarisk (Tamarix dioica) bushes.
+The diverse Margalla hills ecoregion has rain loving plants like bombax ceiba, ficus lacor and butea monosperma.
+The forests of Bhimber particularly the Deva Vatala National Park has trees like Mango (mangifera indica) and Neem (Azadirachta indica).